Georges Rouault: Childhood and education

 Rouault was born into a poor family in Paris.
 He was born in a Parisian cellar after his family's home was destroyed in the Paris insurrection of 1871.
 His mother encouraged his love for the arts, and, in 1885, the fourteen-year-old Rouault embarked on an apprenticeship as a glass painter and restorer, which lasted until 1890.
 This early experience as a glass painter has been suggested as a likely source of the heavy black contouring and glowing colors, likened to leaded glass, which characterize Rouault's mature painting style.
-During his apprenticeship, he also attended evening classes at the School of Fine Arts, and in 1891, he entered the École des Beaux-Arts, the official art school of France.
+During his apprenticeship, he also attended evening classes at the School of Fine Arts, and in 1890, he entered the École des Beaux-Arts, the official art school of France.
 There he studied under Gustave Moreau and became his favorite student.
-Rouault's earliest works show a symbolism in the use of color that probably reflects Moreau's influence, and when Moreau died in 1898, Rouault was nominated as the curator of the Moreau Museum in Paris.
+Rouault's earliest works show a symbolism in the use of color that probably reflects Moreau's influence, which he would later move away from.
+When Moreau died in 1898, Rouault was nominated as the curator of the Moreau Museum in Paris.